xko/aiven-kafkapg/README.md

 **WARNING**: this works on actual cloud infrastructure!
 Never run against production project!

 Run `./init-aiven` and confirm each step.
-After this is done, further updates to [terraform config](aiven.tf) can be applied with `terraform apply` from the same directory.
+After this is done, further updates to [terraform config](aiven.tf) can be applied with `terraform apply` from the same clone of this repo.
+If needed to run from different copy, the file `terraform.tfstate` needs to be moved there.

 ##### 2. Kafka client config
 `./init-kafka` will setup everything needed to run Kafka producer.